 The very popular Windows Server operating system continues to adapt for, and include cloud support.
 Some of the features that have me interested in this release include being able to remove SMB 1.0 features, workplace join with an iOS device, and second-factor authentication features.
 I’ve also been interested in the extent of Server 2012’s data de-duplication features and/or improvements on that.

 Microsoft’s flagship management tool.
 It looks like features lean heavily on managing new features of Windows Server R2 and/or cloud resources.

 The BYOD (Bring Your Own Device) management counterpart to System Center is also available for download.

 SQL is Microsoft’s big database management system.
 Some new features here appear to be cloud-based including linking and backing up to an Azure cloud.

-This would a be a great time to fire up any machines you have and test out Microsoft’s software, all for free.
+This would be a great time to fire up any machines you have and test out Microsoft’s software, all for free.
 I’m already running Server 2012 R2 to get a feel for what’s coming next.
-No doubt, I’ll be bring you more as tomorrow’s keynote unfolds.
+No doubt, I’ll be bringing you more as tomorrow’s keynote unfolds.
 Most of the above software requires both a Microsoft account and 64bit compatible hardware.